Bitcoin technology primer

 What makes it a block chain? #

-This term refers to the linking of blocks by embedding a hash (a digital fingerprint) of one block into the next one.
-This allows for verifying that new blocks are based on the same history of blocks that nodes in the Bitcoin network have already agreed upon.
+This term refers to linking blocks by embedding a hash (a digital fingerprint) of one block into the next one.
+This allows for verifying that new blocks are based on the same history of blocks that the Bitcoin network nodes have already agreed upon.